CITIZENSHIP

 We started an In-House Nursery School by obtaining approval from the local authority

-At Namics, the project to make a nursery school to look after employees’ children as a fringe benefit for employees dates back more than ten years.
-To provide an environment where employees could have peace of mind to work was an idea dear to the heart of both the current President Odajima and the previous President.
+At Namics, the project to make a nursery school to look after employees’ children as a fringe benefit for employees dates back many years.
+To provide an environment where employees could have peace of mind to work was an idea dear to the hearts of both the current President Odajima and the previous President.
 When the new child support system for raising children in Japan was introduced by our government in 2015, the project gathered momentum.

-Adopting this system, in spring 2016 we opened “Ebigase Nursery School Amic”, an in-house nursery school which not only looks after the children of employees but also children from the local community.
-A new business that contributes to the local community has launched.
+Adopting this system, in spring 2016 “Ebigase Nursery School Amic” was opened as an in-house nursery school.
+In this system, this facility not only looks after the children of employees but also children from the local community.
+Through childcare, a new business that contributes to the local community was launched.

 An initiative to reduce the burden on guardians who work